Strategoose/gva_publication/README.md

 To develop a publication:
 to develop publication packages such as gva_cleaning and report_maker, clone local copies of these and add containing directory to python system path, as described at the top of the notebooks.
+Use requirements_dev.txt?

 To run an existing publication: simply run the data cleaning workbook, followed by the make_output workbook, and outputs will be written to the outputs/ folder